forgexforce/DEMO-hugo-research-group/content/slides/demo-test-slide/index.md

 # Slide 1 YOU CAN WIN

+ - Yes You Can
+ - Win You Must

 ---

 ## Slide 2 YOU WILL WIN

+  - Do It Now

 ---

 ## Slide 3 WIN NOW

+ - Just Wow Wow

 ---